 Bring a bag.
 Fill it with books.
 Keep them for free!

-In an effort to make space on the shelves for new materials, the library is asking the community to give 3,000+ beloved library books a new forever home.
-Participants will have a chance to “shop” The Great Book Grab’s selection and fill an unlimited number of bags of books to take home and keep — all at no charge.
+In an effort to make space on the shelves for new materials, the library is asking community members to give some beloved library books a new forever home.
+Participants will have a chance to “shop” The Great Book Grab’s selection and fill as many bags as they would like to take home and keep—all at no charge.

 Since the passing of the library district measure in 2017, the library’s collection development budget has doubled to $175,000 per year.
-This increase in funds allows the library to be responsive to public demand for new materials and also meet Oregon public library standards.
-To make room for new materials, outdated items must be discarded.
+This increase in funds allows the library to meet Oregon public library standards and be responsive to public demand for new materials.
+In order to make room for new materials, outdated items must be discarded.

 It is not necessary to have a current library card to participate in The Great Book Grab.

 For more information about The Great Book Grab and collection development, email firstname.lastname@example.org, or call 541-476-0571.